datacrypt-project/hitchhiker-tree/README.md

 See the `doc/` folder for technical details of the hitchhiker tree and Redis garbage collection system.

+## Gratitude

+Thanks to the early reviewers, Kovas Boguta & Leif Walsh.
+Also, thanks to Tom Faulhaber for making the Excel analysis awesome!

 ## License

 Copyright © 2016 David Greenberg